charmbracelet/bubbletea/README.md

 **View** - `View()` is called automatically after `Update()` to redraw the program with the updated state.

-Definitely check out the ELM architecture resource above to learn more about how ELM works.
-Also, hop into our [slack](https://charm.sh/slack) if you have any questions or want to be part of the community!
+Definitely check out the Elm architecture resource above to learn more about how ELM works.
+Also, hop into our [Slack](https://charm.sh/slack) if you have any questions or want to be part of the community!

 ## By the way